 My name is Barclay.
 I am five years old.
 I have autism.
 My mom wanted you to know what autism was like for me, and even though I can’t tell you myself, she understands me well enough that I trust her to get it mostly right!

 Just like every person without autism is different, every person with autism is different.
 My autism story won’t look like anyone else’s autism story.
 But maybe mine will help you understand the autism of someone you know a little better.

 For a long time, I couldn’t speak.
-This frustrated me a lot because I couldn’t ask for a drink or a toy.
+This frustrated me because I couldn’t ask for a drink or a toy.
 Then my parents started teaching me sign language.
 Finally, I could let people know what I wanted.

 Eventually, I was able to make words.
 I can talk pretty well now.
-But even though I can speak, it doesn’t mean I can answer your questions.
+But even though I can speak, it doesn’t mean I can answer all of your questions.
 I wish I could, but I am just not there yet.

 I like to play, but the way I play is a little different than most kids.
 I like to play tag and chase with my friends.
 But when I have my toys, I often prefer to play alone.
 I like to do the same things with my toys over and over again, like lining up my trains or crayons.
 I like things to be in order like ABCs and numbers.
 Repetition is my way of trying to understand the world around me.
 When someone is playing with me, that is difficult.
 If I have a toy and someone else wants it, that disrupts my routine.
 My parents and therapists are working on this with me, so please be patient.